 Cash flows from operations and borrowings available under our existing credit agreement are our primary sources of short-term liquidity.
 Cash flows used in operating activities in 2001 were \$47.9 million, compared with providing \$18.4 million in 2000 and \$84.1 million in 1999.
 Cash flows from operating activities for 2001 were significantly below 2000 cash flows, generally due to payments associated with the IDP integration program, including restructuring and integration payments, higher interest payments attributable to the August 2000 acquisition of IDP and increases in working capital.
 The primary reasons for the increase in working capital were an increase in inventories in support of backlog for future shipments, and increased finished goods safety stock to meet customer deliveries during the integration process, and a systems conversion at a valve plant.
 At December 31, 2001, we had drawn \$70.0 million of revolving credit primarily to fund integration activities and increases in working capital.
-We believe cash flows from operating activities would have provided approximately \$6 million in 2001 if not for funding the S-36 costs of the restructuring activities, integration of IDP and the extraordinary items.
+We believe cash flows from operating activities would have provided approximately \$6 million in 2001 if not for funding the items.
 The decrease in operating cash flow in 2000 from 1999 primarily resulted from an increase in accounts receivable due to the high volume of FPD shipments late in the year.
 FPD shipments, on a pro forma basis including IDP, have been historically weighted toward the fourth quarter of each year.